 This is why people worship Lord Shiva, to take his blessings.

-Now, we will talk about the rituals and customs related to the Maha Shivaratri Vrat to help you make the most of it in 2016.
+Now, we will talk about the rituals and customs related to the Maha Shivaratri Vrat to help you.

 According to that, devotees should bathe him with milk, curd, butter, and honey.
 They should offer Bael leaves to him and fast all day & night.
 After completing the rituals, devotees first feed the Brahmins in the morning; and all the rituals should be followed strictly.